eswarganesan/Eswar_Task/README.md

 **T3**

-Created a Docker fileand build Docker images and Containers.
+Created a Docker file and build Docker images and Containers.
+Move the API into Docker Contaier and then run it.

 ==========================================================================